The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 From the numbers above, a few conclusions can be drawn:

-* Guren and Senei are extremely powerful oGCDs and carry a very high potency/kenki.
+* Guren and Senei are extremely powerful oGCDs and carry a very high potency/Kenki.
 Just the sheer potency number makes you want to use this ASAP on an opener.
 Guren is a gain starting on three targets.
 * Senei gives you the biggest bang for your buck.
 * Gyoten and Yaten are worth the same as Shinten, allowing you to use them to manipulate Kenki before buff windows or dump more during buff windows.
-* Kyuten outperforms Shinten at 3 mobs and above.
+* Kyuten outperforms Shinten at three mobs and above.

 In addition, it means that **<span style="text-decoration:underline;">each time you successfully use Third Eye you have effectively gained 100 potency.</span>** This potency can add up very quickly by the end of an encounter, so always try to press Third Eye when you know there is incoming damage.